ABA AT UTSA

 Project Manager

-I am a doctoral student in School Psychology in the Department of Educational Psychology.
-I was born and raised in San Antonio, Texas.
-I received my bachelor's degree in Psychology from the University of Texas at San Antonio and earned a Master of Arts degree in Educational Psychology with a concentration in behavior assessment and intervention from the University of Texas at San Antonio.
-I currently hold licensure as a board-certified behavior analyst (BCBA) in the state of Texas.
-I have experience providing evidence-based clinical services to autistic children and adolescents and have previously worked as a clinical director.
-My current research interests involve the the use of ABA-based interventions to treat intellectual and developmental disabilities in early childhood and school-aged children.
-Specifically, cultural humility and mental health challenges within minority groups, roles/impact of culture in learning, and autistic masking.
+Cha Yong is currently a doctoral student in the School Psychology PhD program.
+She obtained her Master of Arts in Educational Psychology with a concentration in behavior assessment and intervention from the University of Texas at San Antonio.
+She is licensed and certified as a board-certified behavior analyst (BCBA) and her professional background encompasses delivering evidence-based clinical services to autistic children and adolescents.
+Her research pursuits center on utilizing ABA-based interventions to address intellectual and developmental disabilities in young children and school-age individuals.
+More specifically her interests extend to exploring cultural humility and mental health challenges within minority groups, roles/impact of culture in learning, and autistic masking.

 The contents of this website were developed under grants from the U.S. Department of Education, #H325K21002.
 However, those contents do not necessarily represent the policy of the U.S. Department of Education, and you should not assume endorsement by the Federal Government.
 Program Officer, Tracie Dickson.